bonitasoft/bonita-doc/md/layouts.md

  Another consequence is that it removes a margin which was automatically added at the top of each pages.
 :::

-This page explains how to create and add a layout to the Bonita BPM Portal, and how to use it in an application.
+This page explains how to create and add a layout to the Bonita Portal, and how to use it in an application.

 A layout is a page used to define the main frame of an application.